armadsen/ORSSerialPort/README.md

 If you have any questions about, suggestions for, or contributions to ORSSerialPort, please [contact me](mailto:andrew@openreelsoftware.com).
 I'd also love to hear about any cool projects you're using it in.

 This readme provides an overview of the ORSSerialPort library and is meant to provide enough information to get up and running quickly.
-You can read complete documentation for ORSSerialPort here: [http://cocoadocs.org/docsets/ORSSerialPort/](http://cocoadocs.org/docsets/ORSSerialPort/)
+You can read complete documentation for ORSSerialPort here: [http://cocoadocs.org/docsets/ORSSerialPort/](http://cocoadocs.org/docsets/ORSSerialPort/) The example code here is in Objective-C. ORSSerialPort can also easily be used from Swift code.
+For Swift examples, see the ORSSerialPortSwiftDemo project in the Examples folder.

 How to Use ORSSerialPort
 ========================